The arts: History and classifications

 In Ancient Greece, art and craft were referred to by the word techne.
 Ancient Greek art introduced veneration of the animal form and the development of equivalent skills to show musculature, poise, beauty, and anatomically correct proportions.
 Ancient Roman art depicted gods as idealized humans, shown with characteristically distinguishing features, such as Zeus' thunderbolt.
 In Byzantine and Gothic art of the Middle Ages, the dominant church insisted on the expression of Christian themes due to the overlap of church and state in medieval Europe.
-Asian art has generally worked in style akin to Western medieval art, namely a concentration on surface patterning and local colour.
+Asian art has generally worked in a style akin to Western medieval art, namely a concentration on surface patterning and local colour.
 (Note: The plain colour of an object, such as basic red for a red robe, rather than the modulations of that colour brought about by light, shade, and reflection.)
 A characteristic of this style is that local colour is defined by an outline, the cartoon being a contemporary equivalent.
 This is evident in the art of India, Tibet, and Japan.
 Islamic art avoids the representation of living beings, particularly humans and other animals, in religious contexts.
 It instead expresses religious ideas through calligraphy and geometrical designs.